Customer Experience

 What is Customer Experience (CX)

 Customer Experience (CX) is the sum of all the customer’s perceptions of a brand, gathered throughout every stage of their journey – from the moment they recognize a need until they acquire a service or product to meet it.
+Understanding this concept is essential for addressing customer experience: what to do better, as it highlights the importance of consistently delivering positive interactions across the entire customer lifecycle.

 It covers the entire life cycle of a customer’s relationship, beginning before a purchase, continuing through active use, and progressing to either a renewal or repeat purchase.
 Its main focus is on a customer’s feelings towards a brand.
+This comprehensive approach aligns with improving customer experience: what to do better, as it emphasizes understanding and addressing a customer’s feelings towards a brand throughout every stage of their journey.
+By focusing on these emotional connections, businesses can enhance customer satisfaction and loyalty, ultimately driving long-term success.

 What frustrates customers